 ES2 - Before moving from the treatment site, all equipment, boots, and clothing must be inspected and cleaned of all vegetation debris and soil.
+Particular care will be taken to avoid distribution of invasive plant materials, including seeds, shoots, and roots, to locations outside of the treatment area.

-ES3 - When possible, vehicles, including UTVs, operating within a single park will be washed daily.
+ES3 - When possible, vehicles, including UTVs, operating within a single park will be washed daily at a location where removal of vegetative material cannot enter waterways or areas where the plants could infest the grounds.